csdojo-defaang/active-repos-for-contributing/README.md

 ## learnpython

-> A list of python resources for everyone.
+> A list of Python resources for everyone.

 Built on: Markdown, plain text